rsailesh98/rsailesh98/README.md

 - 👋 Hi, I’m @rsailesh98
-- 👀 I’m interested in AI and Perception
+- 👀 I’m interested in Deep Learning and Computer Vision
 - 🌱 I’m currently pursuing masters in robotics engineering at Worcester Polytechnic Institute
 - 📫 You can reach out to me at saileshrajagopalan98@gmail.com